The Glass Lake

 A missing woman, a lost letter, a daughter's secret . . .

-A tangled, touching story of love, loss and misunderstanding from the No. 1 bestselling author.
+a tangled, touching story of love, loss and misunderstandings from the No.1 bestselling author

 Kit McMahon lives in the small Irish town of Lough Glass, a place where nothing changes - until the day Kit's mother disappears and Kit is haunted by the memory of her mother, alone at the kitchen table, tears streaming down her face.